etosch/tsm/README.md

 ## Notes:

 * Stacks are implemented with a PersistentVector.
 Consequently, pushing and popping occurs at the end of the vector, rather than the beginning.
-Thus, the output will be printed in reverse. eval-tsm takes an optional argument, :direction, which indicates the order of the input, either from left to right (traditional stack) as :lr or right to left (Clojure vectors) as :rl.
-The default implementation is as a Clojure vector, :rl.
+Thus, the output will be printed in reverse.
 * eval-tsm is not currently a macro; when manually constructing examples and testing code, make sure you indicate that instructions are symbols.

 # TODO